 Benefits of The Community Grid Project

-- Voids the need for costly infrastructure investments, ensuring that overtime energy becomes more affordable to households and businesses.
+- Delays expensive infrastructure investment, ensuring that over time sustainable energy options become more affordable for households and businesses.

 - Maintains reliability and achieves optimal allocation of energy during peak demand.

 - Assists with bringing renewable energy assets online.

 - Encourages innovation helping to futureproof the energy network.

 - Supports the Mornington Peninsula to manage its own energy future.